In 1983, Mike McNeill ran into an “unreasonable customer.”

-When McNeill turned around and saw an Uzi machine gun levelled at his head, he knew he would need more than just flying skills to keep things cool.
-At the trigger was a hyper young man in his 20s.
-Like a cobra out of its basket, the man was agitated and unpredictable.
+When McNeill turned around and saw an Uzi machine gun leveled at his head, he knew he would need more than just flying skills to keep things cool.
+At the trigger was a young Iranian man, Hussein Kholya, who, like a cobra out of its basket, was agitated and unpredictable.

 Use your weapon!

-Mike knew the four-engine de Havilland did not have enough fuel to make it to Cuba, yet he had to be careful in rejecting the hijacker’s request out of hand.
+Mike knew the four-engine de Havilland did not have enough fuel to make it to Cuba, yet he had to be careful in rejecting Hussein’s request out of hand.
 Therefore, McNeill and the co-pilot began to unwrap a subtle counteroffer.
-Their friendship.
-This was a “weapon” the hijacker simply didn’t see coming.
+Their friendship – a type of “weapon” the hijacker simply didn’t see coming.

-The two pilots began to slowly, and subtly, change the climate in the cockpit.
-Being careful not to patronize the young man, they worked to befriend and empathize with him.
+The two pilots began to slowly change the climate in the cockpit.
+Being careful not to patronize the young man, they worked to befriend, and empathize with him.

+Meanwhile, the Mexican equivalent of the FBI were notified and positioning themselves at the airport.
+After McNeill landed, the three men talked.
+And talked some more.
 Hours passed.
-It took time and patience, but the hijacker was finally persuaded to lay down his Uzi and surrender to the Mexican authorities.
+It took time and patience, but Hussein Kholya was finally persuaded to lay down his Uzi and transition to the Mexican authorities.

-How was McNeill able to calmly handle such a potentially explosive situation?
-In a word, Mike was prepared.
-He had gone to work prepped to deal with numerous variables: turbulence, changing weather, mechanical malfunctions, even disgruntled customers.
-When the challenge presented itself, Mike’s mental preparedness worked to his advantage.
+How were McNeill and his copilot able to calmly handle such a potentially explosive situation?
+In a word, they were prepared.
+They had gone to work prepped to deal with numerous variables: turbulence, changing weather, mechanical malfunctions, even disgruntled customers.
+And deal with it all in a calm, cool, manner.
+When the challenge presented itself, mental preparedness worked to their advantage.

 Prepare to get jacked